decorJim/clinique/README.md

 branch triggers the workflow which:

 1. Installs dependencies and builds the project.
-2. Uploads the generated `dist` folder as a Pages artifact.
+2. Uploads the generated `dist` folder as an artifact.
 3. Deploys the artifact to GitHub Pages.

 When building manually, be sure to set the `BASE_PATH` environment variable to